AndyJasonowicz-IPHC/fst-gl/README.md

 # fst-gl

-A program to parse vcf/bcf files and estimate allele frequencies and fst using genotype likelihoods (PL).
+A program to parse vcf/bcf files and estimate allele frequencies and fst using Phred-scaled genotype likelihoods (PL).

 ## Installation
 ### Prerequisites: